upcmd/updocs-content/logs/c0080_vvvv.md

       Name: "",
       Do: {
         {
-          "name": "readfile",
-          "desc": "read content of a file and register it to a var", "cmd": {
+          "cmd": {
             "filename": "myschool.txt",
             "dir": "/tmp",
             "reg": "my_school"
-          }
           },
+          "name": "readfile",
+          "desc": "read content of a file and register it to a var" },
         {
-          "cmd": "{{.my_school}}",
-          "name": "print"
+          "name": "print",
+          "cmd": "{{.my_school}}"
         }
       },
       Dox: <nil>,